TomaTechnology/.github/profile/README.md

 ### Contribution

-This applies to contributers with write access to a repository.

 <b>Trunk based</b>

 - Focus on a single update at a time.
 Let the team know what you are working on.